NEXT GENERATION. NEW CANON. SOCIAL PROFIT.

 Artistic Director: Josh Sobel

-JOSH SOBEL is artistic director of Haven Theatre, and a former ensemble member and literary manager with Strawdog Theatre Company, where he directed Paula Vogel’s The Long Christmas Ride Home along with the world premieres of The Hunting of the Snark (subsequently remounted with Chicago's "Night Out In The Parks" and the Edinburgh Festival Fringe in Scotland), Best Beloved: The Just So Stories and The Pied Piper in Strawdog’s Hugen Hall.
-Recent directing credits include Bobbie Clearly at Steep Theatre and Rosencrantz & Guildenstern Are Dead at Metropolis Performing Arts Centre.
+JOSH SOBEL is artistic director of Haven Theatre, and a former ensemble member and literary manager with Strawdog Theatre Company.
+At Haven, he directed the Chicago Premiere of Young Jean Lee's We're Gonna Die, receiving critical and audience acclaim and being named a Top 10 of 2017 production by Kerry Reid of the Chicago Tribune and Kris Vire of Time Out Chicago.
+He also launched the Director's Haven program, a unique initiative to provide artistic support and career development for directors at the very beginnings of their professional journeys.
+At Strawdog, he directed Paula Vogel’s The Long Christmas Ride Home along with the world premieres of The Hunting of the Snark (subsequently remounted with Chicago's "Night Out In The Parks" and the Edinburgh Festival Fringe in Scotland), Best Beloved: The Just So Stories and The Pied Piper in Strawdog’s Hugen Hall.
+Recent directing credits include Bobbie Clearly at Steep Theatre, Rosencrantz & Guildenstern Are Dead at Metropolis Performing Arts Centre and The Importance of Being Earnest featuring Lisa Tejero as Lady Bracknell, the relaunch production of the Iowa Summer Rep at the University of Iowa.
 Additional credits include work at Victory Gardens Theater, Chicago Dramatists, A Red Orchid Theatre, LiveWire Chicago Theatre, Collaboraction's Sketchbook, WildClaw Theatre, The Ruckus, Tympanic Theatre, Polarity Ensemble Theatre, The Fine Print Theatre Company, the side project, Citadel Theatre, The Greenhouse Theater Center, Abbie-Fest and New Leaf Theatre.
-Upcoming: The Importance of Being Earnest featuring Lisa Tejero as Lady Bracknell, June 2017, Iowa Summer Rep at the University of Iowa.
+Upcoming: Bertolt Brecht's Fear and Misery In The Third Reich at Haven, and the world premiere of O'Neill National Playwrights Conference Finalist Koalas by J. Joseph Cox at 16th Street Theater.
 From 2010 - 2013 he served as associate director of the National Theater Institute (NTI) summer "Theatermakers" program at the Eugene O'Neill Theater Center.
 Sobel is the recipient of a Stage Directors and Choreographers (SDC) Observership on Hamlet at Writers' Theatre and is an associate member of SDC.
 Sobel is an alumnus of Oberlin College (BA, Theatre w/ Honors in Directing) and NTI, and has taught directing, text analysis, dramatic literature and theatre studies at Columbia College Chicago, Shimer College and NTI.